 Thai Beef Salad can easily be prepared with thinly sliced grilled or boiled beef and a healthy helping of your favourite salad greens and then topped with a tasty Thai salad dressing.
 This salad can be served as a starter or as a main course.
 Read More...

 Green Papaya Salad, also known as "som tam" is a popular salad enjoyed by many the world over.
 Add to the tarty papaya taste green beans, finely sliced carrots, diced tomatoes, peanuts and dried shrimp.
 Top up with a tangy chilli lime dressing and enjoy.
 Read More...

 Thai Fish Cakes are a common sight on the streets of Thailand.
-While salmon is widely utilized you can easily prepare these cakes with just about any inexpensive white fish.
-And In many cases they are more flavoursome than western varieties.
+While salmon is widely utilised you can easily prepare these cakes with just about any inexpensive white fish.
+And In many cases, they are more flavoursome than western varieties.
 Read More...